Truck Accident Lawyer in Fort Bend County

 Aggressive Representation for Serious 18-Wheeler Trucking Accidents

-You may have seen the aftermath of an 18-wheeler trucking accident on the highway or witness one happen in real-time.
+You may have seen the aftermath of an 18-wheeler trucking accident on the highway or witnessed one happen in real time.
 These can be horrific accidents involving serious injuries and death, as well as significant property damage.

 Please take advantage of a free case evaluation with the Law Office of Shane McClelland.
 Schedule yours today by calling (713) 242-1302 or filling out our online contact form to speak with a truck accident attorney in Fort Bend County.

 Nearly one out of every eight deaths on roads throughout the United States involves an 18-wheeler or semi-truck.
 Here are some of the most common causes:

 A common cause of trucking accidents involves the limited field of view that truck drivers have from their cabs.
 Despite mirrors in place to mitigate blind spots around their trucks, some areas are still obstructed from the driver’s perspective.
 This can make turns, merging, lane changes, braking, and other maneuvers under certain circumstances potentially deadly.

 You might think drivers hauling massive loads wouldn’t speed, but the pressure of deadlines, fatigue, inexperience, and more can encourage a lead foot.
 Speeding 18-wheelers are practically accidents waiting to happen because their own weight added to the weight of their hauls makes them incredibly hard to safely slow down at a moment’s notice.
 Such a vehicle suddenly braking from high speed can take hundreds of feet to come to a complete stop, and the driver may even lose control doing so.

 Hours of Service Violations